BrentADeLeon/Musidex/README.md

 # Musidex
 A directory of suggested music radio channels that are displayed to the client based on the genre that the client has chosen.

-tldr: Multi Radio Music Directory.
+Tldr: Multi Radio Music Directory.